22 Oct What Parts of Your Home Should You Check After a Hurricane?

 One of the biggest issues with hurricanes is flooding.
 The storms produce tremendous rainfall, with 10 inches or more in some areas, even for minor hurricanes.
 If you live near the coast, flooding from storm surge also is an issue.
 That’s why it’s important to inspect your crawl space after a hurricane.
 Any small amount of flooding can send water into your crawl space.
 If you got any water inside it, mold could become a concern.
 You should make sure to thoroughly dry out the area and work with a licensed mold remediation contractor to ensure it is cleaned up properly.

 The winds from hurricanes can really do a number on your gutters and downspouts, and you may not even want to wait until the hurricane passes to inspect them.
 When there is a lull in the weather and winds and rain have died down, you may want to do a quick check of your gutters and downspouts to ensure they are working correctly.
 Gutters that get clogged or knocked offline can exacerbate problems with water because they can’t drain rainwater properly, which can lead to water leaks in your home.

 Once a hurricane has passed, it’s important to check exterior areas of your home for downed trees and other debris.
 Pay particular attention to any trees that look like they may be in danger of collapsing or any trees or branches that have fallen on power lines.
+If you have after-market technology installed, make sure those are inspected as well.
 These can present serious hazards to your home and your family long after the hurricane is over.